ZupIT/beagle-docs/content/en/android/installing-beagle.md

 ## Starting an Android project

-For this practical example, we'll use Android Studio IDE.
-In case you still don't have it installed, just access on [**official Android website** ](https://developer.android.com/studio?hl=us-en)and follow the instructions.
+For this example, we'll use Android Studio IDE.
+If you haven't installed it yet, just access the documentation [**official Android website** ](https://developer.android.com/studio?hl=us-en) and follow the instructions.

 After you installed the program, follow the steps below: